yongseung-song/nbc-fanpage-with-auth/README.md

 ### Features

+- State management using Redux
+- Asynchronous networking with server using redux thunk
 - Write letters to the members of a band
-- Perform CRUD operations on each letter
+- Perform CRD operations on each letter, currently working on Updating letters
-- List of letters is preserved on refresh
+- List of letters are fetched via json-server

 ### Dependencies